Work-life balance is not a new concept; everyone feels the pull between home and work.

 How many of those in debt can relate to this exact situation?

-If we view life as a constant quest for work-life equilibrium, we risk letting scarcity mindset consume us.
-We risk relying on emotional spending splurges that may give us a quick high, but are almost guaranteed to be followed by a “crash” when we realize that we’re again over budget, again forced to work extra hours, and have again upset that all important work-life balance.
+If we view life as a constant quest for work-life equilibrium, we risk letting the scarcity mindset consume us.
+We risk relying on emotional spending splurges that may give us a quick high but are almost guaranteed to be followed by a “crash” when we realize that we’re again over budget, again forced to work extra hours, and have again upset that all-important work-life balance.